awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-security.md

   Contains the policy document to set, in JSON format\.
 + `PolicyHashCondition` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  This is the hash value returned when the previous policy was set using PutResourcePolicy\.
+  The hash value returned when the previous policy was set using `PutResourcePolicy`\.
 Its purpose is to prevent concurrent modifications of a policy\.
 Do not use this parameter if no previous policy has been set\.
 + `PolicyExistsCondition` – UTF\-8 string \(valid values: `MUST_EXIST` \| `NOT_EXIST` \| `NONE`\)\.

   A value of `MUST_EXIST` is used to update a policy\.
 A value of `NOT_EXIST` is used to create a new policy\.
 If a value of `NONE` or a null value is used, the call will not depend on the existence of a policy\.